silvestrasb/snake-js/README.md

 <i>2D snake game build on vanilla JavaScript.</i>

-<b>This version only works with node.js, switch to branch "no-nodejs" to play without it.
+<b>IMPORTANT! - This version only works with node.js, switch to branch "no-nodejs" to play without it.

 <b>Controls:</B>